A Guide To Common Pests In Katy, Texas

-To help you stop stinging insects from taking over your property, Pro Pest has put together some helpful prevention tips that are effective and easy to implement:
+Along with bee control, Pro Pest is here to help stop stinging insects from taking over your property.
+Here are some helpful prevention tips that are effective and easy to implement:

 - Remove woodpiles, brush piles, and other debris from your yard where scorpions can hide, and where other stinging insects can nest.

 - Cut back tree branches, shrubs, and bushes from your home's exterior.